FAQ

 How does billing work?

-You top up a USD wallet and each job debits the actual cost of the compute it consumes.
+You fund a USD wallet and that balance is your spend cap.
+Each job debits the actual cost of the compute it consumes.
 There is no subscription, no seat license, and no fixed tier.
-The whole pricing surface is one number, your balance.
+Design count is unlimited, and the whole pricing surface is one number, your balance.

 Is there a minimum top-up?